brageee/ImWaveviewer/README.md

-ImWaveviewer is a tool to analyze signals.
+Waveviewer is a tool to analyze signals.
 Builds on Linux and Mac, mainly tested on Ubuntu.

 ## Installation and dependencies ##